 Breaking bread has been a recognized as important for millennia and it is no different today.
 When I spend 4 hours a week with students it’s easy to dismiss their worries as immaturity or, worse, weakness.
 And, to be sure, that exists.
 But it has always existed.
 I had immature friends when I was 20.
 I was, at times, immature when I was 20.
 I made the worst decision of my life when I was 21, for example.
 I’m hardly in a position to criticize their character and I doubt you are, either.
 When I sit for a meal with students I see that their hopes and dreams, worries and fears, are my hopes and dreams, worries and fears, just expressed differently due to the inevitable cultural gap created by the age difference.
 That difference is enough that translation takes a little time.
 Conversation on deep, meaningful topics with someone less than half your age is at least as difficult as ordering pizza in your second language.
 If you don’t slow down and listen carefully you’ll think they’re ignorant and they’ll think you stupid.

 Anyway, as I say, the group was great.
-Given the arrangements of the program, each student had an experience a fairly different than one another.
+Given the arrangements of the program, each student had an experience fairly different than one another.
 In London, everyone lived together and the experiences were far less varied.
 Here, they met for class and then scattered, occasionally recombining at a club late at night or the gym early in the morning.
-Listening to them, I had the fascinating advantage in getting a peek at many different Santagos.
+Listening to them, I had the fascinating advantage of getting a peek at many different Santiagos.

 So, thanks to the students of this program and congratulations on the successful completion of one more semester.
 Good luck as you make your way.